Co-operative Party: Rise of sister party

 Labour's recovery as a credible party of government during World War II and the formal links and local affiliations brought by the 1927 agreement saw benefits electorally for the Co-operative Party.
 In 1945, 23 Labour Co-operative MPs were elected and two held high office in the Labour government: Alexander and Alfred Barnes, who had been chair of the party.

 With Labour's fluctuating fortunes and the slow post-war decline of the co-operative movement, the party saw its influence and standing fall.
 By 1983, another nadir for Labour fortunes, only eight Labour Co-operative MPs were elected.
 In 1997, all 23 candidates won seats in Parliament and, after Labour assumed power, the party gained its first members of the Cabinet since A. V. Alexander: Alun Michael 1998–99 (later First Minister for Wales) and Ed Balls 2007–2010.
 In 2001, only one candidate was defeated: Faye Tinnion, who had stood against the Leader of the Conservative Party, William Hague.

+In the 2026 Labour Party leadership election, Andy Burnham became the first Labour Co-op Member of Parliament to become leader of the Labour Party.
+He is also the first Labour Co-op MP to become Prime Minister since taking office on 20 July 2026.